The Healthy Living Plan Blog using Logosynthesis®

 When the cows come first.

-I know that the cows come first.
+Work can often take priority over pleasure I know that the cows come first.
 I was raised on a beautiful, busy dairy farm.
 Everyone had an important role to play, whether it was milking cows or cooking supper or simply waiting for a load of hay to arrive at the barn so that we could quickly unload before the rain.
 We had lots of time to play but we clearly understood, the cows came first.
-Putting cows first is understandable when they are needed for the financial … Read More
+Putting cows first is understandable … Read More

 How to let go of fear of coronavirus.

-How to let go of fear of coronavirus: The basic protocol for Logosynthesis offers a fast and easy approach that delivers results.
+How to let go of fear of coronavirus: Many people struggle with how to let go of fear of coronavirus.
+The Logosynthesis Basic Procedure offers a fast and easy approach that delivers results.
 Working with a trained guide can support your efforts to deliver surprising results.
-Stephen Carter, CEO and Founder of Stress Solutions LLC, shares this example of using Logosynthesis to help a client let go of fear around coronavirus: I received a Facebook PM from a longtime client asking if Logosynthesis could help with shortness of breath.
-This client … Read More
+Stephen Carter, CEO and Founder of Stress Solutions LLC, shares this example of using Logosynthesis to help a client let go of fear around coronavirus: I received a Facebook PM from a longtime client … Read More

 Are you looking for relief from coronavirus?

 Use this guided meditation to experience relief related to coronavirus.
 It is normal to be reacting with worry, fear and anxiety related to coronavirus.
 Whether it is concerns related to finances, our own health or simply the media, coronavirus can be constantly on our minds.
 We can even experience symptoms in our bodies from the distress.
 Are you looking for relief?
-Willem Lammers has developed a specific Logosynthesis protocol to use the power of words to feel better.
-Simply set … Read More
+Willem Lammers, the founder of Logosynthesis, has developed a specific protocol to use the power of words to resolve … Read More

 How to not lose my cool.

 I don’t like to lose my cool.
-When life gets busy and demanding, I have been known to lose my cool.
+I have been known to lose my cool when life gets busy and demands are urgent.
 It is not something that I like to admit but I notice it in the tone of my voice, the tension in my jaw and the squinting of my eyes.
-I get in a reactive mode and in the moment, my concern is not about the feelings of others but rather that others pay attention to me.
-And although … Read More
+I get in a reactive mode and in the moment, my concern is not about the feelings of others but rather that others pay attention to me. … Read More

 One Photo – Multiple Reactions

 One photo has the power to spark very different reactions in people.
 My reactions are based on my experiences and my beliefs, which are part of the family and the community in which I live.
 One photo can feel fun and playful to one person and yet trigger very raw feelings of distress in another.
-My work is to resolve the perceptions that trigger my reactions so that I can have a higher level of compassion to support others to … Read More
+My work is to resolve the sensory perceptions or mental imagery that trigger my reactions so that I can have a higher level of compassion … Read More

 Feeling Safe in a Chaotic World.

 Feeling safe influences how I react in my world.
 I perform my best when I feel safe.
 I make better choices when I feel safe.
-I enjoy life most when I feel safe.
-I recognize that heights, black ice and speed elicit a nervous reaction.
-I can relate the feelings to past experiences.
-I recognize that stepping outside of my family norms triggers me to pull back.
-We share a strong set of beliefs and values.
-I recognize that being … Read More
+And I am able to I enjoy life most when I feel safe.
+Personally, I recognize that heights, black ice and speed elicit a nervous reaction.
+I know that I can relate the feelings to past experiences.
+These ‘unsafe’ feelings are triggered by memories.
+I also recognize that stepping outside of my family norms triggers … Read More

 Expanding Our Frame of Reference

 Our frame of reference is how we approach the world.
 Frame of reference is defined as ‘a set of ideas, conditions, or assumptions that determine how something will be approached, perceived, or understood.’
 (Merriam-Webster, 2019) Each of us has a unique frame of reference that is embedded in our culture, education and experiences.
-It provides us with a structure to make sense of the multitude of stimuli that constantly bombards our senses.
+This provides us with a structure to make sense of the multitude of stimuli that constantly bombards our senses.
 Dismiss.
 Our senses perceive external stimuli.
-When this … Read More
+We dismiss … Read More

 Two Truths Call For Growth.